Fernando Torres: Atletico Madrid striker leaves hospital after head injury

 Atletico confirmed scans showed he has "no traumatic alterations or injuries" and will need to rest for 48 hours.

-He said: "Thank you all for caring for me.
+Torres said: "Thank you all for caring for me.
 It was only a scare."

-After former Liverpool and Chelsea striker Torres' injury in the 85th minute in La Coruna, players from both teams immediately rushed to him and called for medical help.
+After former Liverpool and Chelsea striker Torres' injury in the 85th minute, players from both teams immediately rushed to him and called for medical help.

 He was assisted for several minutes by doctors before being taken off on a stretcher and transferred to a hospital.